ostbergjohan/neoloadcompare/README.md

     "element": "avgDuration"
 }
 ```
-The description of the test run in NeoLoad Web will also be updated with this information.
+The description of the testrun in NeoLoad Web will also be updated with this information.

 ### Explanation of Fields: